Sign Up For Special Offers & Exclusive Content

 1. Move your body

-Importantly, avoid being sedentary for long periods at all costs!
-Do what you can to move in a variety of ways at a relatively low intensity so as not to challenge your muscles while they're recovering.
-Activities such as gentle walking, cycling, swimming, or even dancing will help to keep you feeling mobile.
-Once the blood gets flowing to your muscles, you'll feel instantly better.
+Avoid being sedentary for long periods at all costs!
+Do what you can to move in a variety of ways at a relatively low intensity.
+Activities such as gentle walking, cycling, swimming, or even dancing will help to keep you feeling mobile and minimise pain.

 2. Stretch it off